Algernon Stanley Smith

-Algernon “Algie” Stanley Smith (14 February 1890 – 28 July 1978) was a British Protestant Christian missionary in Uganda and Ruanda.
+Algernon “Algie” Stanley Smith (14 February 1890 – 28 July 1978) was a British Protestant Christian missionary to Uganda and Rwanda.

 Personal life

 Early life

-Algernon Charles “Algie” Stanley Smith was born on 14 February 1890 in Luara Shansi, China, the son of Stanley P. Smith, and his Norwegian wife Sophie de Reuter, who were missionaries in China.
+Algernon “Algie” Charles Stanley Smith was born on 14 February 1890 in Luara Shansi, China, the son of Stanley P. Smith and his Norwegian wife Sophie de Reuter, who were missionaries in China.
 His mother died when he was only one year old.
-His father remarried after two years, and had three more children, his half brothers and sister.
-At the age of six he went to a boarding school at Chefoo for three years, until the family went to England in 1899.
+His father remarried after two years and had three more children.
+At age six he went to a boarding school at Chefoo for three years, until the family went to England in 1899.
 They left for furlough so were not in China at the time of the Boxer Rebellion.

 Education

-After two years in England Algie’s parents returned to China leaving Algie in England for his education.
+After two years in England, Smith’s parents returned to China, leaving him in England for his education.
 During this period the “Watney Sisters”, Alice and Emily of Croydon, Surrey were his guardians.
-They were daughters of James Watney the brewer, and through their inherited wealth were very strong supporters of Christian Mission and of their local church.
-Through their sponsorship Algie was educated at Winchester College and Trinity College, Cambridge where he matriculated in 1908 and studied medicine.
+They were daughters of James Watney and through their inherited wealth were very strong supporters of Christian Mission and of their local church.
+Through their sponsorship Smith was educated at Winchester College and Trinity College, Cambridge where he matriculated in 1908 and studied medicine.
 Having completed his studies at Cambridge he went on to further medical studies at St George's Hospital, London, qualifying in 1914.

 Family

-On 7 January 1919 Algie married Lillian Zoe Sharp (1891-1980), sister of his great friend and fellow missionary Leonard Sharp, at Wimbledon parish church.
+On 7 January 1919 Smith married Lillian Zoe Sharp (1891-1980), sister of friend and fellow missionary Leonard Sharp, at Wimbledon parish church.
 They had two sons and two daughters: